 Our findings suggest that OLE attenuates memory dysfunction due to its antioxidant and anti-inflammatory effects.
 Therefore, OLE can be considered a promising anti-inflammatory and antioxidant agent for diabetes management.
-Furthermore, our data suggest that OLE administration may protect against diabetic complications by activating the Nrf2/HO-1 pathway and inhibiting the activation of the NF-κB pathway.
-Further studies are warranted to elucidate the molecular mechanisms underlying the antioxidant and anti-inflammatory effects of OLE in diabetes.
+Furthermore, our data suggest that OLE administration protect against may complications by activating the Nrf2/HO-1 pathway and inhibiting the activation of the NF-κB pathway.
+Further studies are warranted to elucidate the molecular mechanisms underlying the antioxidant and antiinflammatory effects of OLE in diabetes.